Ezequiel Tovar Player Props: Rockies vs. Astros

 Ezequiel Tovar At The Plate

-- Tovar has 21 doubles, two triples, nine home runs and 13 walks while batting .262.
+- Tovar is batting .263 with 21 doubles, three triples, nine home runs and 13 walks.

+- Tovar is batting .263 during his last games and is riding a four-game hitting streak.

-- Tovar has reached base via a hit in 63 games this year (of 87 played), and had multiple hits in 18 of those games.
+- Tovar has picked up a hit in 72.7% of his 88 games this year, with multiple hits in 20.5% of those games.

-- Tovar has driven home a run in 32 games this year (36.8%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on three occasions..
+- In 37.5% of his games this season, Tovar has had at least one RBI.
+He's picked up more than one in 11.4% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.